Dougall Avenue: North of Ouellette Place

-Truck Traffic Issues
+Truck traffic issues

 In recent months, the Windsor Star has reported that heavy international transport truck traffic on the road has tripled (not counting those trucks making deliveries to stores and locations along the road) since trucks were banned by a 2003 city bylaw from using Wyandotte Street as a "short cut" to the Ambassador Bridge in an attempt to avoid the very-busy Huron Church Road.
 Councillor Drew Dilkens has requested for the bylaw to be extended to include Dougall Avenue between Highway 401 (including Dougall Parkway) and E. C. Row Expressway (with exceptions for trucks making local deliveries), citing studies done that show nearly all the trucks on the road use Dougall Avenue to approach E. C. Row Expressway, then to Huron Church Road (public opinion has traditionally been strong on keeping international truck traffic off of E.C.
 Row) as it already handles a large number of commuter traffic and is the fastest way to cross the city.